-Keep the original will in a safe location and make sure your executor knows where it is.
-Upon request, many law firms will hold on to the original copy of their clients’ wills for safekeeping.
-Alternatively, you may leave your original will in a safe deposit box at a bank.
+Keep your original will in a safe location and make sure your executor or personal representative knows where it is.
+Many people choose to store their original will in a fire-proof safe within their home or a safe deposit box at a bank.
 No matter which option you choose, be sure your executor knows where to look for it.

-One common source of conflict involving wills is the existence of multiple wills.
-Be sure to date and sign any new wills clearly.
-Newer wills should also clearly state that they are meant to supersede any earlier wills.
-This can be done using what’s called a codicil, a supplemental document attached to your will that can be used to revoke earlier wills or modify current ones.
+One common source of conflict is the existence of multiple wills.
+Be sure to date and sign any new wills clearly and make sure your new will clearly states that it supersedes any earlier wills.
+You can accomplish this using a codicil.
+This is a supplemental document attached to your will that can be used to revoke earlier wills or modify current ones.
 If possible, you should go ahead and destroy any old wills (originals and copies).

-Getting Ready to Sign
+Ready to Sign Your Will?

 In many cases, you can save time and money by drafting your own last will and testament without paying for expensive legal advice or hiring a probate lawyer.
 Trust & Will’s do-it-yourself estate plan forms include a last will and testament, financial power of attorney, and health care directive and living will.
 You will need to sign and finalize your documents according to your state’s requirements for signatures, witnesses, and possibly a notary.
 Luckily, Trust & Will’s downloadable forms include instructions on how to properly sign and finalize your will on the cover page to ensure your will is properly executed.